incognitochain/incognito-cli/commands.md

    OPTIONAL flags are denoted by a [] bracket.

 DESCRIPTION:
-   This function helps shield an EVM (ETH/BNB/ERC20/BEP20) token into the Incognito network.
+   This function helps shield an EVM (ETH/BNB/ERC20/BEP20, etc.) token into the Incognito network.
 It will ask for users' EVM PRIVATE KEY to proceed.
 The shielding process consists of the following operations.
       1. Deposit the EVM asset into the corresponding smart contract.
         1.1.
 In case the asset is an ERC20/BEP20 token, an approval transaction is performed (if needed) the before the actual deposit.
 For this operation, a prompt will be displayed to ask for user's approval.
       2. Get the deposited EVM transaction, parse the depositing proof and submit it to the Incognito network.
 This step requires an Incognito private key with a sufficient amount of PRV to create an issuing transaction.